Just the FAQ

 Plausible characters, like unto real people, require adequate motivation for their deeds and dialogue.
 Drama is people doing amazing things for very good reasons.
 But melodrama is just people doing amazing things for bad or utterly nonexistent reasons.
 In real life, as in drama, true character is revealed in conflict and under pressure to lower ones guard and show, demonstrate, what we are really made of and ever grow.

 Because, by every Technique of Suspense plotting, the rising tension and of dramatic conflict signifies that the resolution of whatever the central problem is such as to increasingly press character(s) inevitably to take action in struggle with whoever or whatever the antagonist in some way that must one way or another bring the very values of said character(s) into question for them, even the very values that define character by consistently taking priority over other clearer and simpler interests and concerns.
+Or, most dramatically, an attempt at howsoever the wiser course may instead press a character into conflict on every level with their own motivating values for which they will be compelled to sacrifice the easier way because the moral course and the more difficult among free willed choices may so often coincide.

 And so, no Powderpuff Pitty-Pat!
 To propel conflict, the Protagonist and Antagonist characters must display complementary psychologies along 8 basic parameters, such that the motivating desires and intentions of the Protagonist are bound to arouse the motivating fears of the Antagonist, and vice versa